Geometric integration of ODEs using multiple quadratic auxiliary variables: Numerical examples

 \section{Numerical examples}

-This section comprises of three numerical examples.
-The first is a planar Hamiltonian ODE, where we compare the reduced-degree midpoint method against some other geometric integrators for Hamiltonian systems.
-The second example is of a Nambu system and is designed to illustrate the full capabilities of our method.
-Here, we have designed a vector field with bounded orbits in three dimensions that possesses two integrals of degree four and eight.
-We implement higher-order reduced-degree methods of up to degree eight using DISRK methods and symmetric composition and compare them to the standard methods of equal order.
+This section is comprised of three numerical examples.
+The first is a planar Hamiltonian ODE, where we compare the MQAV midpoint method against some other geometric integrators for Hamiltonian systems.
+The second example is of a three dimensional Nambu system possessing two integrals of degree four and eight.
+Here, we implement higher-order MQAV methods of up to degree eight using DISRK methods and symmetric composition and compare them to the standard methods of equal order.
 The final example is of the famous Toda lattice system from quantum mechanics.
 Here, we show that we can numerically integrate the system while preserving all integrals.